PennyLaneAI/pennylane-rigetti/doc/index.rst

 * Provides four devices to be used with PennyLane: ``forest.numpy_wavefunction``, ``forest.wavefunction``, ``forest.qvm``, and ``forest.qpu``.
 These provide access to the pyQVM Numpy wavefunction simulator, Forest wavefunction simulator, quantum virtual machine (QVM), and quantum processing unit (QPU) respectively.

-* All provided devices support all core qubit PennyLane operations and expectation values.
+* All provided devices support all core qubit PennyLane operations and observables.

 * Provides custom PennyLane operations to cover additional pyQuil operations: ``T``, ``S``, ``ISWAP``, ``CCNOT``, ``PSWAP``, and many more.
 Every custom operation supports analytic differentiation.